top of page

 When you choose Carden Academy of Whittier, you ensure that your child will be exposed to a wide and varied curriculum filled with all of the skill sets necessary to help guide their development thoroughly.
 We offer instruction in classical literature, math, physical education, music, foreign languages, art, and advanced academic programs such as STEM.
 We believe a child’s development is not just cognitive, but also social, creative, and physical.
 We are committed to supporting the development of the whole child at every grade level.

-Eighth Grade Objectives
+Objectives

-To Give Each Child:
+To Give Each Child

 Security in learning, the ability to think, self-reliance, understanding of what he/she is learning, and knowledge of the purpose of that learning; good study habits, love of reading and math, a pleasurable learning experience.